 Tips for Using the Sport Berkey Water Bottle

-If you read the reviews on Amazon, you'll see that there are a couple of common complaints about the Sport Berkey.
+There are a couple of common complaints about the Sport Berkey that I've heard.
 They mainly have to do with leakage and with difficulty getting the water to go through the straw.

 Of course, there's always the possibility that a particular bottle is defective, but user error is the more likely cause.

 So here are some tips to help you have a better experience with the Sport Berkey:

 - Make sure to follow the instructions, and flush the filter thoroughly before using it the first time.

 - When doing the initial flush, I found it much easier to lay the bottle down at the side of the sink and push down on the bottle, rather than squeezing it with my hands.

 - Screw the lid on carefully and tighten well to minimize leaks.